-Bermuda offers a variety of activities for tourists and locals alike such as visiting the renowned beaches, the Aquarium, and the Royal Naval Dockyard.
+Bermuda offers a variety of activities for tourists and locals alike such as visiting the renowned beaches, the Botanical Gardens, the Bermuda Underwater Exploration Institute, the Aquarium, the Crystal Caves, Gibbs Hill or St. Davids Lighthouses and the Royal Naval Dockyard.
 One of the most popular activities would be hiking or cycling along the famous Bermuda Railway Trail.
 The trail offers a unique way to explore the island and all its hidden gems along the way.

 The island of Bermuda itself is only 22 miles from tip to tip, so many visitors are surprised to hear we used to have a railway system.
 Railways are usually associated with the need to travel between long distances, so this of course would seem a bit odd in a place like Bermuda.
 The railroad was constructed due to the government ban of the use of cars from 1908 to 1946 in an effort to preserve the peacefulness of the island.
 While this did work, it also required an alternative means of transportation for workers and visitors.

 After nearly a decade, the railway was completed on October 31, 1931.
 It was referred to as the “Old Rattle and Shake, and travelled between St. George’s Station in the East end to Somerset Station in the West end.
 It was at the time, the perfect alternative to cars and offered unparalleled views of Bermuda’s uniquely craggy coastlines as well as its beautiful greenery.
 The Railway also provided easy access to all of the famous attractions such as Gibbs Hill Lighthouse, Elbow Beach and the Crystal Caves as well as the special sightseeing excursions that were offered to cruise ship passengers.